 The University of Rochester Environmental Health Sciences Center (EHSC) and the Institute for Human Health and the Environment (IHHE) support a limited number of meritorious Pilot Projects to advance new translational environmental health sciences research.
 These Pilot Projects provide a means for investigators to obtain preliminary data for extramural grant applications, develop new innovative research initiatives, access novel technologies and build new opportunities to address community needs and inform public health protection efforts.
 Center members and non-members who are faculty at the UR are eligible to apply.
 New investigators interested in environmental health research and in developing new partnerships with Center members are encouraged.
 There are two types of Pilot Projects offered:

-Full Pilot Projects of up to $30,000 are available twice a year, and require a one-page preliminary application.
-Deadlines are typically Aug 1 and Feb 1; however, please contact Pat Noonan-Sullivan to inquire as the deadlines may be shifted due to the COVID-19 pandemic.
+1. Full Pilot Projects of up to $30,000 are available twice a year, and require a one-page preliminary application.
+Deadlines are typically Aug 1 and Feb 1.
+(Deadlines for 2021 will be June 1 and October 1).

 Full Pilot Application (PDF)